espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Roaring Applause.md

 **Success** The target becomes mildly distracted by your display and applauds while it isn't fully occupied.
 It can't use reactions.

-**Failure** The target applauds you so vigorously that it can't use reactions and is [[Slowed]].
+**Failure** The target applauds you so vigorously that it can't use reactions and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]].
 The applause is so involved that it has the manipulate trait.
 This triggers reactions based on the manipulate trait at the start of the target's turn.

-**Critical Failure** As failure, plus the target is so distracted by its vigorous applauding of you that it's [[Fascinated]] with you.
+**Critical Failure** As failure, plus the target is so distracted by its vigorous applauding of you that it's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fascinated]] with you.

 * * *